uspki/policies/certificate-policy.md

 Optional attributes shall not contain metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 #### 7.1.4.3.
 Subject Information - Root Certificates and Subordinate CA Certificates
-By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.
+By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in this CP and the CA's Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

-- Examples of Subject Distinguished Names for Root Certificates and Subordinate CA Certificates:
-  - cn=U.S. Federal Device Root CA1, o=U.S. Government, c=US
-  - cn=U.S. Federal Device Issuing CA1, o=U.S. Government, c=US

 ##### 7.1.4.3.1 Subject Distinguished Name Fields
 a. **Certificate Field:** subject:commonName (OID 2.5.4.3)